gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/_posts/arm-none-eabi-gcc/2019-05-13-arm-none-eabi-gcc-v8-2-1-1-6-released.md

 ---

-Version v8.2.1-1.5 20190426 is a maintenance release of **GNU MCU Eclipse ARM Embedded GCC** that fixes the bugs affecting Windows LTO builds, present in the previous release.
+Version v8.2.1-1.6 20190510 is a maintenance release of **GNU MCU Eclipse ARM Embedded GCC** that fixes the bugs affecting Windows LTO builds, present in the previous release.

 [Binary files »]({{ page.download_url }})

-## Deprecated

-Use v8.2.1-1.6.

 ## Compliance